-Our employees represent our greatest asset, and as of December 31, 2021, we had 196 full-time employees.
-Our Board of Directors, through its Compensation and Human Capital Committee, retains direct oversight of human capital management, including corporate culture, diversity, inclusion, talent acquisition, retention, employee satisfaction, engagement, and succession planning.
+Our employees represent our greatest asset, and as of December 31, 2022, we had 199 full-time employees.
+Our Board of Directors, through its Compensation and Human Capital Committee, retains oversight of human capital management, including corporate culture, diversity, inclusion, talent acquisition, retention, employee satisfaction, engagement, and succession planning.
 We report on human capital matters at each regularly scheduled Board of Directors meeting and periodically throughout the year.
 The most significant human capital measures or objectives that we focus on in managing our business and our related human capital initiatives include the following:

-- Workforce Diversity: We believe we are a stronger organization when our workforce represents a diversity of ideas and experiences.
+• Workforce Diversity: We believe we are a stronger organization when our workforce represents a diversity of ideas and experiences.
 We value and embrace diversity in our employee recruiting, hiring, and development practices.
-Our workforce was made up of 43% female employees and 35% racially or ethnically diverse employees as of December 31, 2021.
-Through our We Stand Together initiative, we launched numerous initiatives to help further our commitment to enhancing racial diversity and awareness, including augmenting recruiting practices to hire more diverse talent; implementing diversity, equity and inclusion training for senior leadership and employees; and sponsoring community outreach programs that support the education of underrepresented groups. - Inclusion and Belonging: We promote a work environment that emphasizes respect, fairness, inclusion, and dignity.
+Our workforce was made up of 46% female employees and 37% racially or ethnically diverse employees as of December 31, 2022.
+Through our We Stand Together initiative, we launched numerous initiatives to help further our commitment to enhancing racial diversity and awareness, including augmenting recruiting practices to hire more diverse talent; implementing diversity, equity and inclusion training for senior leadership and employees; and sponsoring community outreach programs that support the education of underrepresented groups.

+- Inclusion and Belonging: We promote a work environment that emphasizes respect, fairness, inclusion, and dignity.
 We are committed to providing equal opportunity and fair treatment to all individuals based on merit, without discrimination based on race, color, religion, national origin, citizenship, marital status, gender (including pregnancy), gender identity, gender expression, sexual orientation, age, disability, veteran status, or other characteristics protected by law.
-We do not tolerate discrimination or harassment. - Engagement: High employee engagement and satisfaction are both critical to attracting and retaining top talent and benefit our business in many ways.
-We conduct an annual employee engagement survey through an independent third party, measuring our progress on important employee issues and identifying opportunities for growth and improvement.
-Employee satisfaction increased for the sixth consecutive year in 2021. - Training and Development: We conduct annual employee training on our Code of Business Conduct and Ethics, as well as bi-annual training on unconscious bias and harassment prevention.
+We do not tolerate discrimination or harassment.
+All employees are required to attend a biennial training on unconscious bias. - Engagement: High employee engagement and satisfaction are both critical to attracting and retaining top talent and benefit our business in many ways.
+We conduct an annual employee engagement survey through an independent third party, measuring our progress on important employee issues and identifying opportunities for growth and improvement. - Training and Development: We conduct annual employee training on our Code of Business Conduct and Ethics, as well as biennial training on harassment prevention.
 We also provide training and development to all employees, focusing on career development, professional development, and REIT essentials. - Compensation and Benefits: We aim to ensure merit-based, equitable compensation practices to attract, retain, and recognize talent.
 We provide competitive compensation and benefit packages to our employees. - Health, Safety, and Wellness: The health, safety, and wellness of our employees are vital to our success.
 We are committed to protecting the well-being and safety of employees through special training and other measures.
-In light of the continuing Covid pandemic in 2021, we continued to maintain a remote work environment and provide employees with resources, including virtual tools and ergonomic equipment, to maximize work-from-home efficiency.
-We also introduced a voluntary hybrid return-to-work model for our vaccinated team members that we plan to utilize when we can do so safely, which we believe will maximize company-wide productivity. - Community Partnership: Our Social Responsibility Committee is responsible for oversight of our charitable and volunteer activities.
+We maintain a hybrid work model, which we believe maximizes company-wide productivity, and provide employees with resources, including virtual tools and ergonomic equipment, to maximize work-from-home efficiency. - Community Partnership: Our Social Responsibility Committee is responsible for oversight of our charitable and volunteer activities.
 We partner with organizations that share our desire to support research, education, and other activities related to healthcare, senior communities, and disaster relief.